Outlier-robust subsampling techniques for persistent homology: Results

 \subsection{Comparison of persistent homology landmarks and $k--$ landmarks to standard landmark selection methods}

 We compare our proposed methods for landmark selection, the $k--$ landmarks and the PH landmarks, to the current standard methods for landmark selection, i.e. random landmarks and maxmin landmarks.
-We use the Euclidean distance as our distance function for all methods.
 Using the different techniques we choose $m$ landmarks from $N$ data points.
 This corresponds to a landmark sampling density of $\frac{m}{N}$.
-For the $k--$ landmarks, we define the number of clusters to be $k = p m$ and the number of outliers to be $j = (1-p) m$, where $p$ is the probability with which a point in the respective data set was sampled from the signal data, i.e. the sphere, torus, or Klein bottle.
+For the $k--$ landmarks, we define the number of clusters to be $k = p m$ and the number of outliers to be $j = (1-p) m$, where $p$ is the probability with which a point in the respective dataset was sampled from the signal data, i.e. the sphere, torus, or Klein bottle.
 We consider both the case where we choose the $k--$ cluster centres and the outliers found by the algorithm as our landmarks as well as the case where we only consider the $k--$ cluster centres to be landmarks.
-For the PH landmarks we choose $\delta = 0.2$ for the 3-dimensional data sets, $\delta = 0.5$ for the torus data and $\delta = 0.6$ for the Klein bottle.
-In all our data sets, we find that when looking for the maximal persistence of a feature across all dimensions\footnote{In practice, we compute dimensions 0, 1, and 2.}, the value of $out_{\text{PH}}(y)$ is exclusively determined by dimension 0.
-We therefore also include a variation of PH landmarks that only considers the local dimension 1 barcode for the calculation of $out_{\text{PH}}(y)$.
-For the PH landmark version where we use all dimensions to determine the outlierness scores, we choose data points with $out_{\text{PH}}(y) \approx $ small as our landmarks, for the version where we restrict ourselves to dimension 1, we choose points with large outlier scores as landmarks.
+For the PH landmarks we choose $\delta = 0.2$ for the 3-dimensional datasets, $\delta = 0.5$ for the torus data and $\delta = 0.6$ for the Klein bottle.
+In all our datasets, we find that when looking for the maximal persistence of a feature across all dimensions, the value of $out_{\text{PH}}^{0,1,2}(y)$ is exclusively determined by dimension 0.
+We therefore also include a variation of PH landmarks that only considers the local dimension 1 barcode for the calculation of $out_{\text{PH}}^1(y)$.
+For the PH landmark version where we use all dimensions to determine the outlierness scores, we choose data points with $out_{\text{PH}}^{0,1,2}(y) \approx $ small as our landmarks (representative landmarks), for the version where we restrict ourselves to dimension 1, we choose points with large $out_{\text{PH}}^{1}(y)$ scores as landmarks (vital landmarks).